CloudTestDrive/EventLabs/AppDev/K8S/readme.md

 ## Prerequisites ##

+To run these labs you will need access to an Oracle Cloud Account.
+If you are participating in a live event, your instructor will provide you the required credentials.

+If you are running these labs on your own, please check out the instructions on the [Oracle Cloud Adventure page](https://cloudtestdrive.github.io/Trial.html) to learn how to get a [Trial account](https://myservices.us.oraclecloud.com/mycloud/signup?sourceType=:ex:tb:::RC_EMMK181016P00010:Virtual_WS_DEV&SC=:ex:tb:::RC_EMMK181016P00010:Virtual_WS_DEV&pcode=EMMK181016P00010) or how to set up your corporate UC subscription for this lab.

-For this lab you will need a Github and Wercker Account.
+For this lab you will also need a **Github** and **Wercker** Account.
 You can use your existing account, create a new one or use a pre-created instance provided to you by your instructor.
 In the case of an instructor-provided environment, all participants will work on a common environment, so we need to use "prefixes" throughout this exercise to distinguish between participants.

 **Please be carefull to read the instructions and use your "userxx" label for the appropriate objects.**